Public Education Opportunities

 First Aid/CPR/AED and Bloodborne Pathogens Training Available

 We believe that having trained and prepared community members is one of the best ways to save lives.
-We offer First Aid, CPR/AED, and Bloodborne Pathogens classes at our office regularly and can accommodate alternative scheduling based on need.
+We offer First Aid, CPR/AED, and Bloodborne Pathogens classes at our station regularly and can accommodate alternative scheduling based on need.
 We also offer on location training for your organization or business.
-Please give us a call or click here to sign up for a First Aid/CPR or other instructional class.

 All Instructors for our classes are EMS Professionals working here in Skamania County.
 We strive to provide excellent instruction, flexible hours and will accommodate various class sizes.
 We also offer classes on location!